Maya (1999 film): Soundtrack

+The lyrics were written by Geethapriya.

 Release and reception

 The Tamil and Kannada versions were released in 1999, with the Telugu version released shortly thereafter.
 D. S. Ramanujam of The Hindu wrote, "Rama Narayanan has chosen an ideal story to utilise the modern wizardy on the screen.
 Followers of Shirdi Sai Baba will flock the cinemas, because of the miracles this messenger of God performs, in the film, to save his devotees from the evil force" He also appreciated the visual effects and cinematography.